-- 4.1 Ball ruled in or out by Rule 8.2 and Rule 8.3 of the USAV, DCR - 4.2 Whether the ball contacted a player, including: - 4.2.1 A ball that may have been contacted by a player before landing outside the court boundary lines. - 4.2.2 A team that may have had four or more ball contacts before returning to the opponents' court. - 4.3 Whether a net fault occurred.

-- 4.4 Whether a service foot fault occurred. - 4.5 Whether a backrow player was an illegal attacker as defined by Rules 13.2.2 and 13.2.3 of the USAV, DCR.
+- 4.1 Ball ruled in or out by Rule 8.2 and Rule 8.3 of the USAV, Indoor Rules Book. - 4.2 Whether a team may have had four or more ball contacts before returning to the opponents' court; - 4.3 Whether a player may have contacted the ball twice, in two separate and distinct attempts to play the ball; - 4.4 A decision on an illegal attack, illegal block or contract over the opponent's court that is dependent on whether there was contact by the player potentially at fault.
+The position and/or height of the ball or player is not challengeable. - 4.5 Whether a service foot fault occurred. - 4.6 Whether a backrow player was an illegal attacker as defined by Rules 13.2.2 and 13.2.3 of the USAV, Indoor Rules Book.